protongraph/protongraph/config/Readme.md

 This file should take the form
 ```
 # kafka.config
+DOMAIN=your.broker.com # the domain on which your broker resides
 BROKER=your.broker.com:port # the url of your broker; this could be localhost:9092 or otherwise.
 Note, port defaults to 9092.
-TOPICS=hello # a list of topics to produce to
+TOPICS=hello # a command separated list of topics to produce to
+BROKER_PASSWORD=yourpreferredsupersecretpassword # the secret password to your broker
+SECURED=true # whether or not your Kafka broker is secured
 ```

 2. if you are connecting to a secured Kafka VM, you will also need a folder called secrets, with the following files within it